sky-uk/css/README.md

 ### Architecture

-TODO: General Principles - DRY, OOCSS
+TODO: General Principles - DRY, OOCSS, Variables, tools, sass-maps

 Project stylesheets should be structured following closely to the principles of [ITCSS](https://medium.com/@jordankoschei/how-i-shrank-my-css-by-84kb-by-refactoring-with-itcss-2e8dafee123a#.7gdzbrk1m), imported in the following order for greater control over re-usability and specificity: